ReplicableSmartCities/ReplicableSmartCities.github.io/index.md

 ## Architectural Patterns

-We're defining a set of [Architectural Patterns](https://replicablesmartcities.github.io/architecture) that illustrate different ways devices, applications can interact to exchange information.
+We're defining a set of [Architectural Patterns](https://replicablesmartcities.github.io/architecture) that illustrate different ways devices, applications and systems can interact to exchange information.

 ## GitHub Repositories